OliviaRodri/CEA_DEEP_LEARNING/branch_larrydodson.md

    ### Deliverable 3: Machine Learning Model

-   * present a provisional machine learning model that stands in for the final machine learning model and accomplishes the following:
+   * Present a provisional machine learning model that stands in for the final machine learning model and accomplishes the following:
       - Takes in data in from the provisional database
       - Outputs labels for input data